History

 Iris, herself, was born in Grenada in 1914 of Barbadian parents and, apart from her early childhood, lived all her life in Barbados.
 She married Harry Bayley in 1935 and worked very closely with him building the Bayley Diagnostic Clinic and taking on the roles of Hospital Administrator and Laboratory Technologist.
 Iris’s research included Bush Teas in Barbados and the vitamin C content of the Barbadian cherry, both of which are still quoted and referred to.
 Iris was also a founding member of the Barbados National Trust, Chairman of the Parks and Beaches Commission and for many years President of the Barbados Orchid Circle and the Barbados Horticultural Society.
 Harry Bayley died suddenly in 1958, and in 1964 Iris married John Bannochie.
 She was awarded the Veitch Memorial Medal, in 1977, by the Royal Horticultural Society for her contribution to tropical horticulture, and led the BHS in repeatedly winning gold and silver medals at the RHS Chelsea Flower Show.
 But in the summer of 1988 she suffered a stroke and died shortly afterwards, aged 73.

-The gardens are still owned by the Barbados National Trust but since 2014 have been leased to and managed by Passiflora, which is run by Sharon Cooke.
+The gardens are still owned by the Barbados National Trust, but since 2014 have been leased to and managed by Passiflora, run by Sharon Cooke.

 Iris Bannochie